LEAF: Language-EEG Aligned Foundation Model for Brain-Computer Interfaces: Method

 \section{Method}

-In this section, we introduce the design of \textbf{ELASTIQ}, our proposed EEG--Language foundation model.
-ELASTIQ is trained in two stages: a pretraining stage, where a joint spectral–temporal objective encourages frequency-aware and temporally predictive EEG representations, and an instruction tuning stage, where EEG embeddings are conditioned on task instructions and aligned with textual targets to improve decoding performance across diverse tasks.
-The architecture design of ELASTIQ can be found at Figure \ref{fig:ELASTIQ}.
+In this section, we introduce the design of \textbf{LEAF}, our proposed EEG--Language foundation model.
+LEAF is trained in two stages: an EEG pretraining stage, where a joint spectral--temporal objective encourages frequency-aware and temporally predictive EEG representations, and a multi-task instruction tuning stage, where EEG embeddings are conditioned on task instructions and aligned with textual targets to improve decoding performance across diverse tasks.
+An overview of the LEAF architecture is shown in Fig.~\ref{fig:LEAF}.